AlexPiquard/web-puzzle/README.md

-Generates a puzzle from a chosen image
+Generates a playable puzzle from a chosen image

 Using :
 - Bun